 THE HAGUE, 28 May 2014 – Water and sanitation remain a priority for the Dutch Government.
 For the coming years 100 million dollars a year has been budgeted to improve access to drinking water, sanitation and hygiene (WASH) promotion.

-NGO “Give to Colombia” will implement several pilot projects that will serve as models for the Rural Water Supply and Wastewater Management Program in Colombia.
+The NGO “Give to Colombia” will implement several pilot projects that will serve as models for the Rural Water Supply and Wastewater Management Program in Colombia.
 The pilot projects will focus on WASH in schools, post-construction support, household connections and self-supply models.
-In 2011, IRC...
+IRC has a...

 Increase national and international investments in WASH in Schools and engage those who set policies are two of the key messages emerging from recent debates organised by IRC, UNICEF and WASH in Schools partners in Europe in April and May 2011.